arlogy/nvc/examples/README.md

-# Examples to get started with ncv
+# Examples to get started with nvc

 ## FSM data